Diversified companies shrink "conglomerate discount"

 To be sure, a crash diet can swiftly raise a company’s value.

-Shares of companies as varied as Tyco International TYC.N, SPX Corp SPW.N, energy company ConocoPhillips (COP.N), McGraw-Hill MHP.N, and Expedia (EXPE.O), all popped on the days when they announced split-ups or major divestitures.
+Shares of companies as varied as Tyco International, SPX Corp, energy company ConocoPhillips, McGraw-Hill, and Expedia, all popped on the days when they announced split-ups or major divestitures.
 Tyco is up 18 percent, outperforming the wider market, since announcing a three-way split in September.

-Others who opted to slim down in recent years include consumer companies Kraft Foods Inc KFT.N and Ralcorp Holdings RAH.N.
-ITT Corp (ITT.N) was, until last year, part of a much larger conglomerate.
+Others who opted to slim down in recent years include consumer companies Kraft Foods Inc and Ralcorp Holdings.
+ITT Corp was, until last year, part of a much larger conglomerate.

 SPX is up 14 percent since agreeing last month to sell its auto tools business to focus on flow technology for food and energy markets.